Stronger Organizations grant opportunity open until February 17. Learn more here.

 • For-profit companies.

-• Organizations that do not align with our Purpose, Values and Guiding Principles and Commitment to Equity.
+• Organizations that do not align with our strategic priorities (housing, education, economic opportunity and/or health & wellness) and our Purpose, Values and Guiding Principles and Commitment to Equity.

 • 100% of a capital request.